jamesmferris/mentors-chat-app/README.md

 ## Disclaimer

-This application uses a shared API key for demonstration purposes.
-In a production environment, it's recommended to implement proper API key management and usage monitoring.
+This application uses shared API keys and database connections for demonstration purposes.
+In a production environment, it's recommended to implement proper credential management, security measures, and usage monitoring.